jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Prometheus Operator Helm Chart - Installer for Prometheus Operator.
 * Prometheus Operator - The Prometheus Operator provides easy monitoring for k8s services and deployments besides managing Prometheus, Alertmanager and Grafana configuration.
 * Kube State Metrics - Kube-state-metrics is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
-* Prometheus NodeExporter - The Prometheus Node Exporter exposes a wide variety of hardware- and kernel-related metrics.
+* Prometheus NodeExporter - UNIX/Linux hardware and Operating System metrics.
-* Kubernetes Metrics Server - Starting from Kubernetes 1.8, resource usage metrics, such as container CPU and memory usage, are available in Kubernetes through the Metrics API.
+* Kubernetes Metrics Server - Kubernetes resource usage metrics, such as container CPU and memory usage, are available in Kubernetes through the Metrics API.
 * Kube Monkey - Kube-Monkey periodically kills pods in your Kubernetes cluster,that are opt-in based on their own rules.

 ## Documentation